mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Logo on the legendpage
 ======================

 If the legend should still be created on an additional page, you can put a logo on this second page.
 This can be achieved with the dynamic element "legendpage_image".
-You have to create a new field on the non printable layer and change its name to "legendpage_image" (**Menue: Modify -> Name...**).
+You have to create a new field on the non-printable layer and change its name to "legendpage_image" (**Menu: Modify -> Name...**).
 Save the desired logo or image in the directory **app/Resources/MapbenderPrintBundle/images/** and change its name to "legendpage_image.png".
 The print could contain two pages and look like this:

 .. image:: ../../../figures/print_client_example_legendpage_image.png
     :scale: 80